awesmubarak/gitget/README.rst

 ``sudo pip3 install git-get``

 It should run on both linux and maybe other unix-like oses (bsd, osx), but shouldn't run on windows (unless you're a cybermancer).
+Git needs to be installed on the computer.

 Usage
 =====